vamsi-kanakam/webCrawler/README.md

 # webCrawler
-Just a simple web crawler using javascript using node
+Just a simple web crawler using javascript & node

 To test the functions during development we can use a testing tool called *`jest`*.